-- 7. Be able to use proper means to make appropriate applications from Scripture for personal devotion, for opportunities to proclaim Christ in the settings of their chosen professions, and in volunteer roles in the church. - 8.
+- 7. Be able to use proper means to make appropriate applications from Scripture for personal devotion, for opportunities to proclaim Christ in the settings of their chosen professions, and in volunteer service in the church. - 8.
 Grow in love for God, for the church, and for the lost as evidenced by the testimony of consistent Christian character and service. - 9.
 Reveal an understanding of the need for further learning in biblical and theological studies.

-General Bible GB 201 Interpreting Biblical Literature 3 3 sem.
+General Bible 6 sem.
 Hrs.

-Old Testament OT 210 Early Hebrew History OT 321 Hebrew History & Lit I OT 322 Hebrew History & Lit II 3 3 3 9 sem.
+GB 102 Biblical Backgrounds 3

+GB 201 Interpreting Biblical Literature 3

+Old Testament 9 sem.
 Hrs.

-New Testament NT 150 Life & Teachings of Jesus NT 261 Acts NT 270 Life and Teachings of Paul 3 3 3 9 sem.
+OT 210 Early Hebrew History 3

+OT 321 Hebrew History & Lit I 3

+or

+OT 322 Hebrew History & Lit II

+Select 1 from the following:

+OT 423 David Narrative Lit.
+3

+OT 431 Psalms 3 3 3

+OT 441 Isaiah 3

+OT 442 Daniel and Zechariah 3

+New Testament 9 sem.
 Hrs.

+NT 150 Life & Teachings of Jesus 3

+NT 261 Acts 3 3 3

+NT 270 Life and Teachings of Paul 3

+Theology 6 sem.
+Hrs.

-Theology TH 201 Biblical Doctrines Select 6 hours from Theology Electives 3 9 sem.
-Hrs
+TH 201 Biblical Doctrines 3

+Select 3 hours from Theology Electives